jadencodes/jadencodes.github.io/ctf/cloud-village-2022.md

 ## Writeups

 Here are a list of writeups for the 2022 capture the flag.
+We are missing 2 or 3 because we didn't complete them and/or didn't document them well enough throughout.
+If you have a missing one please reach out :).

 [Overconfident CISO]({% post_url 2022-08-31-cloud-village-overconfident-ciso %}) - 200 Points